muratk3n/thirdwave/en/README.md

 ---

-"Critics of Silicon Valley censorship for years heard the same refrain: tech platforms like Facebook, Google and Twitter are private corporations and can host or ban whoever they want.
+Greenwald: "Critics of Silicon Valley censorship for years heard the same refrain: tech platforms like Facebook, Google and Twitter are private corporations and can host or ban whoever they want.
 If you don’t like what they are doing, the solution is not to complain or to regulate them.
 Instead, go create your own social media platform that operates the way you think it should.

 The founders of Parler heard that suggestion and tried...